Skip to main content

 By default, Sitebulb will crawl all internal URLs with query string parameters.
 However, on some sites, you may wish to avoid this.
 For example, on sites with a large, crawlable, faceted search system.

-To stop Sitebulb from crawling all URLs with (any) parameters at all, untick the 'Crawl Parameters' box.
-In the box below for 'Safe Query String Parameters', you can add in parameters which you do want Sitebulb to crawl, such as pagination parameters (e.g. 'page' or 'p').
+If there are some parameters that you do want to crawl, use the 'Safe Query String Parameters' box to add in parameters that you do want Sitebulb to crawl, such as pagination parameters (e.g. 'page' or 'p').

 Query String Parameter Exclusions